Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 The `subroutine_timer` function can be used to time how long a subroutine takes to execute.
 This could be useful for comparing time complexities of different algorithms.
 To time a subroutine, change the line `JSR dummy-subroutine` with the target subroutine.
 The time taken in CPU clock ticks will be stored in the variable `time_taken` as well as in register D. For higher accuracy, the prescaler is set to 1 for this function, so obtain the actual time by multiplying the stored value by 41.67 nanoseconds.
 Additionally the function `STD` involves some overhead (2 clock cycles) which slightly inflates the time taken, however, since the intent is to *compare* subroutine times and this is a fixed error, it does not pose a serious issue.

 This module also includes a blueprint for a timer overflow interrupt, which can make a function run at set intervals independently of the rest of the software.
 Each time the timer overflows a counter is incremented, when this occurs a user written function can be run (`counter_overflow` is used as a default).
 The frequency at which the interrupt occurs can be determined by the size of the `counter` variable and the prescaler value.
 The default function used is trivial, but the program is capable of running time critical functions at highly accurate intervals.

+#### Testing
+Testing for this module made heavy use of visual feedback from the Dragonboard.
+Specifically an LED was blinked with frequency of the `variable_delay`, so changes in the `delay_length` variable and prescaler had noticable impacted how quickly the LED blinked.
+In order to check the timer count was being stored in memory, the CodeWarrior simulation was used along with `spc`.
+Similarly to with the variable delay, the timer interrupts were tested by associating an interrupt with a pattern of LED blinks.
+Visual inspection could confirm that the interrupt was triggering at regular intervals.

 ## Integration (Ex.
 5)
 The task 5 module integrates functions developed in various other modules to complete specific tasks.
 As such, each of the tasks are very different.